Skip to content

 More Than English Sparkling Wine

 Squerryes sits on the North Downs of Kent, on ancient chalk soils remarkably similar to those found in Champagne.
-The Warde family planted the vineyard in 2006, but the estate’s history stretches back almost 300 years, with the family having lived there since 1731.
+The Warde family planted the vineyard in 2006, but the estate’s history stretches back almost 300 years.

 Today, Squerryes has become one of the most exciting names in English sparkling wine.
 Not just because the wines are exceptional, though they are, but because everything about the estate feels thoughtful, ambitious, and genuinely world-class.

 And the estate has grown into far more than just a vineyard.
 Alongside the winery is The Squerryes Winery Restaurant, overlooking the vines, where we were lucky enough to eat during our visit.
-Very good food, excellent bottles, vineyard views, and certainly where we were far happier to be spending the afternoon than sitting in the office.
+Very good food, excellent bottles, vineyard views, and a far better way to spend an afternoon than sitting in the office.

 Meeting Patience